HAVE YOU HEARD ABOUT OR WATCHED THE NETFLIX SERIES 13 REASONS WHY? SUICIDE PREVENTION INFORMATION FOR PARENTS, KIDS AND COUNSELORS

 If you have a child, niece, nephew, family friend, or teenage student, chances are they are one of the millions of viewers who are talking about this thought-provoking, disturbing, and at times horrifying story of the suicide of a teenage girl named Hannah.

-Each episode of “13 Reasons Why” outlines a different reason Hannah decided to take her own life, ranging from being “slut shamed” to experiencing sexual assault firsthand.
+Each episode of season one of “13 Reasons Why” outlines a different reason Hannah decided to take her own life, ranging from being “slut shamed” to experiencing sexual assault firsthand.
 A powerful commentary on the complex cultural moment teens are forced to navigate—and a haunting portrayal of the escalating problem of teen suicide in our society—the series quickly became a polarizing cultural phenomenon.

 Viewers questioned whether the television show helped or hurt suicide prevention efforts.
 Some even attributed the show’s popularity to suicides in their schools—right here in Colorado, in fact, the Mesa County Valley School District decided to pull the book the television show was based upon from the shelves after a shocking rash of suicides swept the community.
 While their decision was ultimately temporary, their rationale pointed to the larger questions at hand: What are the most effective and impactful steps we can take to keep teens from taking their lives?
 How can we help our youth with their emotional needs and show them that there is always a way out?